AmbientOne/100daysofcode/log.md

 **Today's Progress**: Finished HTML on codeacdemy.
 Learned sementics and started learning CSS.

 **Thoughts** Continuing from yesterday.
 On track to finish the basics of web dev including HTML CSS AND JS by Oct 31.
 On track for it!

+### Day 2: October 26, Saturday

+**Today's Progress**: Very slow day for me.
+Tried to finish the entire CSS section on codeacademy, didn't get through it.

+**Thoughts** Didn't reach my deadline for today but I will try again tomorrow.
+Goals for tomorrow include finishing base line codeacademy section for CSS and starting the Odin lab for HTML and CSS.